-ISSUE: Whether a uniform definition of reasonable

-suspicion and probable cause exists?

-HELD: No. These terms are "fluid concepts" requiring

-interpretation from judicial officers.
+- ISSUE: Whether a uniform definition of reasonable suspicion and probable cause exists? - HELD: No. These terms are "fluid concepts" requiring interpretation from judicial officers.

-DISCUSSION: The "[A]rticulating Court flatly stated precisely what 'reasonable suspicion' and 'probable cause' mean is not possible.
-They are commonsense, nontechnical conceptions that deal with 'the factual and considerations of everyday life on which reasonable and prudent men, not legal technicians, act (underline added)."
+DISCUSSION: The flatly Court stated "[A]rticulating precisely what 'reasonable suspicion' and 'probable cause' mean They are commonsense, nontechnical is not possible. conceptions that deal with 'the factual and practical considerations of everyday life on which reasonable and prudent men, not legal technicians, act (underline added).""
 Therefore, these terms are not "not readily, or even usefully, reduced to a neat set of legal rules."